-I am glad I kept quiet.
-Out of the quiet she said, “He just makes me feel like it is all my fault.”
+Out of the quiet, she said, “He just makes me feel like it is all my fault.”
 Do you see it?
 My words, no matter how applicable, would have only fueled the negative fire of her feelings about herself.
-I would have been another adult, another man, saying “Could this be your fault?”
-Our long term goal is to open her eyes to a bigger picture, to show her how much he loves her even if it turns out that he has a parenting flaw or two.
+I would have been another adult, another man, saying, “Could this be your fault?”
+I would not only have prevented us from helping, but I would also have missed the real issue.
+Her actual pain was feeling blamed by someone who should be protecting her.

 - Listen beyond the silence.
-Really listen until they seem done and, then, sit just one more minute and see what the silence will bring out.
+Listen until they seem done and, then, sit one more minute and see what the silence brings out.
 Rarely does the depth of the story come out with the emotional dump.

 - Let them get it out to sort it out.
-Not all “seeming” problems are really big problems.
+Not all “seeming” problems are big problems.
 Sometimes people just need to vent, to get it out to sort it out.
-Many times people do not need your input but simply your ear and your heart.
+Many times people need your ear and heart instead of your input.

 - Remember who you are.
-If they wanted a psychologist they would have looked on up.
+If people want a psychologist, they will look one up.
 If they wanted a negotiator, they would have found one.
 Be the friend, the mentor, the spouse, the whatever you are to them.

 - Know that you do not know.
-Always remember that there are at least 12 sides to every story before you validate, react, advise, or get involved.
-The bigger the problem the more you do not know.
+Remember that there are at least 12 sides to every story before you confirm, react, advise, or get involved.
+The bigger the problem, the more you do not know.

 Today we are focusing on listening.
 Listening, by definition, uses few words.
 Even then, those words need to be formed in caring questions.
 What happens when it is time to speak?
-I will share few ideas on that next time.
+We speak like physical therapists!

 What listening ideas do you have?
 How can you listen better?
 Have you ever blown it when you should have just listened?